Friend (album)

-Friend is the special album released in 2002 by S.E.S.
+Friend is the second Korean compilation album (marketed as a "special" album) by South Korean girl group S.E.S., released through SM Entertainment on November 21, 2002.
 It is S.E.S.'s last album to be released in South Korea before going inactive, and then officially disbanding in the following year.
 The album was also released in some parts of Asia, including the Philippines, Hong Kong and Taiwan.

-It contained one original song, the single "S.II.S (Soul To Soul)", but it was not promoted by the group.
+Release and reception

-The record has sold approximately 95,000 copies.
+Friend contained one original song, the single "S.II.S (Soul To Soul)", but it was not promoted by the group.
+It also contains remix versions of previously released songs.
+Commercially, the album debuted at number four on the MIAK monthly album chart in November 2002, and was the 66th best-selling album of the year in South Korea with 94,654 copies sold.